ptw-consulting/claude-onboarding/README.md

 # Claude Onboarding

-A 30-minute, sit-down setup that gets a non-technical user from "I downloaded Claude" to "Claude is wired into my actual workflow."
+A 30-minute, in-person setup that gets Claude wired into anyone's workflow.
 Built by [PTW Consulting](https://ptwconsultingllc.com).

 ## What this is